ucm-it/hpc_docs/docs/HPC-clusters/campus-clusters.md

   <TabItem value="MERCED" label="MERCED" default>
      :::note
       The MERCED (Multi-Environment Research Computer for Exploration and Discovery) Cluster is a 1,872-core, Linux-based high-performance computing system.
+The MERCED cluster runs with the [Rocky (8.10)](https://rockylinux.org/) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs.
 MERCED operates on a <Tag color="#3399ff">Recharge</Tag> model, meaning users are billed per core-hour of usage.
 Further details on the recharge process can be found below.
 To apply for a MERCED account, users must have a Chart of Account (COA) number ready.
      :::
     __Facility Statement__